-The third hypothesis strengthens the previous hypothesis in which it found a direct relationship between customer satisfaction and behavioural intention with the corresponding estimation of 0.65 (p-value<0.01).
-The result shows that customer satisfaction leads to positive consumers' behavioural intention, which is supported by the foregoing studies of Moon, Yoon, & Han (2016), Canny (2014), and Han & Hyun (2017).
+The third hypothesis strengthens the previous hypothesis in which it found a direct relationship between customer satisfaction and behaviour intention with the corresponding estimation of 0.65 (p<0.01).
+The result shows that customer satisfaction leads to positive consumers' behaviour intention, which is supported by the foregoing studies of Moon, Yoon, and Han (2016), Canny (2014), as well as Han and Hyun (2017).
 This shows that once consumers satisfied with their experience in the coffee shop they will share their experience to others, revisit the coffee shop in the future and not mind if the coffee shop increases the price in the future.
 This signifies the importance of customer satisfaction for the sustainability of the business.